-The movement in the Company's Solvency Capital Requirement during 2018 was mainly due to new business and investment performance which impact in particular Market Risk and Lapse Risk.
-Growth in the capital requirement generally moves in line with assets under administration.
-The final amount of the Solvency Capital Requirement is subject to supervisory assessment.
-E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement The duration based equity risk sub module has not been used in the calculation of the Solvency Capital Requirement.
-E.4 Difference between the standard formula and any internal model used No internal or partial internal model has been used in the calculation of the Solvency Capital Requirement.
-E.5 Non-compliance with the Minimum Capital Requirement and non- compliance with the Solvency Capital Requirements The Company has maintained Own Funds in excess of the Minimum Capital Requirement and Solvency Capital Requirement throughout the period.
+€m 31 Dec.
+2019 Adjustment for the loss-absorbing capacity of deferred taxes (132.7) The adjustment for the loss-absorbing capacity of deferred to change in the value of deferred taxes of insurance and reinsu undertakings that would result from an instantaneous loss of equal to the sum of the following: irance (a) the Basic Solvency Capital Requirement; (b) the adjustment for the loss-absorbing capacity of techni ical provisions; $\langle c\rangle the capital requirement for operational risk.$ The adjustment for the loss-absorbing capacity of deferred t recoverability against future taxes on the value of expected f E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement The duration based equity risk sub module has not been use of the Solvency Capital Requirement. d in the calculation E.4 Difference between the standard formula and any internal model used No internal or partial internal model has been used in the ca Solvency Capital Requirement. lculation of the E.5 Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirements The Company has maintained Own Funds in excess of the M Requirement and Solvency Capital Requirement throughou -